-You may have already heard about the benefits of rice water for skin, but I’m personally convinced that rice flour is one of the best-kept beauty secrets around.
-Asian women have used ground rice powder on their skin for ages to smooth complexions, lighten skin discolorations and reduce wrinkles.
+You may have already heard about the benefits of rice water for skin, but I’m personally convinced that brown rice flour is one of the best-kept beauty secrets around.
+Asian women have used ground rice powder as an anti-aging daily cleanser for ages to smooth complexions, lighten skin discolorations, and reduce wrinkles.

-Not only does ground rice contain a ton of vitamins and minerals that soothe skin from the outside in, but it also naturally brightens and whitens skin discoloration (a must if you suffer from occasional breakouts and post-inflammatory hyperpigmentation) leaving it soft, smooth and glowing.
-And as if that weren’t enough, it has anti-aging, anti-inflammatory and oil absorbing properties to boot.
+It is known to naturally brighten and whiten skin discoloration (a must if you suffer from occasional breakouts and post-inflammatory hyper-pigmentation), leaving it soft, smooth, and glowing.
+And as if that weren’t enough, it has anti-aging, anti-inflammatory, and oil-absorbing properties to boot.

 Homemade Anti-aging Daily Cleanser

 - 3 raw almonds

 - 2 tablespoons uncooked brown (or other pigmented) rice